Book Returns are open 24 hours per day, 7 days per week, excluding the Easter and Christmas closures.

 Check here to see if your eReader or Tablet is compatible with the library's eBook provider.

 Are you looking for somewhere to take an invigilated exam, either written or online?
 The library can help you out.
-Basic information can be found on the Exams in the Library page.
+For more information, please read the Vernon Branch's Exam Invigilation Information for Students.

 The Vernon Branch has 17 internet terminals with word processing capabilities available for one hour per day with a valid ORL library card.
-Unlimited wifi access is available all day.
+Unlimited Wi-Fi access is available all day.
 Printing and photocopying is $0.25 per page, black and white only.
-Scanning to email is available at the 2nd floor photocopier and is free of charge.
+Scanning to email is available and is free of charge.